mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/UtilizingQueryContext.md

 As can be seen here, we're able to customize the behavior of `PlayerQuery` based on a custom context property.
 Utilizing this technique allows you to use the `QueryContext` in a variety of ways, some of which we will talk about later.

-The `defaultValue` of a `QueryContext.Key` is lazily evaluated by the `QueryContext` instance.
+The `defaultValue` of a ``QueryContext/Key`` is lazily evaluated by the `QueryContext` instance.
 Additionally, the default value is only computed once, and then cached in the context.
 In other words, the following code will only evaluate the default value once per context.

 ```swift
 extension QueryContext {